Alex-Kopylov/webxr-reference/webxr-device-api/xr.md

 # XR

-The **`XR`** interface of the of the WebXR API provides methods for obtaining an XRSession object.
+The **`XR`** interface of the of the WebXR API provides methods for obtaining an <a href="xrsession">XRSession</a> object.
 Once a session is obtained, subsequent interactions with the hardware are done through it.

 ## Properties